Helping customers accelerate their business performance

-Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) increased 0.75% month-over-month in August.
-This brought the Manheim Used Vehicle Value Index to 131.3, which was a record high for the fourth consecutive month and a 3.4% increase from a year ago and the lowest level since last July.
+Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) decreased 0.15% month-over-month in March.
+This brought the Manheim Used Vehicle Value Index to 130.8, which was a 5.4% increase from a year ago and the lowest level since last July.

 Used Car Market Report